Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/build-smart-contract.rst

 Build your smart contract
 =========================

 Now you are ready to build your contract.
-First, open up your lib.rs file under /src.
+First, open up your ``lib.rs`` file under ``/src``.
 You need to specify the ``TOKEN_METADATA_BASE_URL`` parameter in the contract.
-Since this is an NFT, you need to store the metadata on chain forever.
+Since this is an NFT, you store a URL to its metadata on chain.
 Add your IPFS link like below.

 .. code-block:: rust